jfclere/pisolar/README.md

 # connect the ATTiny output(Pin 6)to IN(1) of the relay board.
 The relay is used to cut the + cable of the USB that power the PI.

-In fact I am not used a Relay but a MOSFET P and optocoupler but that is the same idea.
+In fact I am not using a Relay but a MOSFET P and optocoupler but that is the same idea.

 # Connect the + off the LiPo battery to 1M ohms + 220k ohms divisor
 The Pin 2 of the ATTiny is connected after the 1M ohms resistor